rubyworks/rulebow/README.md

 met.
 Through repetitive application, this allows a project to all but manage itself.

 Ergo is not complicated.
-It goes not require a gazillion plugins.
+It goes not require a bazillion plugins.
-Although some external tools can be helpful and used with it.
-And makes some command procedures more convenient, for example it makes FileUtils methods directly available in the build script context.
-But mostly it just trusts the devloper to know how to write the build scripts they need.
+Although some external tools can be helpful and used with it, and it makes some procedures more convenient --for example it makes FileUtils methods directly available in the build script context, mostly it just trusts the devloper to know how to write the build scripts they need.

 ## Instructions

-Below you will find a brief "Hot Minute Guide" for getting up and running with Ergo quickly.
-It's just enough to give you familiarity the basic ideas of Ergo and how to start putting it to use.
-For more detailed instruction, explination of terms and how things work under-the-hood, please have a look at the following resources.
+Below you will find a brief "Hot Minute" guide for getting up and running with Ergo quickly.
+It's just enough to give you familiarity the basic ideas of Ergo and how to start putting it to good use.
+For more detailed instruction, explination of terms and how the dickens does it work under-the-hood, please consider any of the following resources.

 * [Overview of Ergo](https://github.com/rubyworks/ergo/wiki/Overview-of-Ergo)
 * [Helpful FAQs](https://github.com/rubyworks/ergo/wiki/FAQ)